franksinankaya/bash2cpp/README.md

 # INTRODUCTION

-bash2cpp converts simple bash scripts to c++ code.
-It requires c++17 for file IO and expects c++ code to run in Linux.
+bash2cpp converts simple bash scripts to c++ code and expects binary to run on Linux.
 Though, with some effort Linux dependency can be removed but this is not in radar at this moment.